 Temerty Medicine has established a centralized hub of supports and resources for learners who have witnessed or experienced mistreatment.
-To learn more about how to discuss, disclose, or report learner mistreatment, you can access resources here: https://meded.temertymedicine.utoronto.ca/learner-mistreatment
+To learn more about how to discuss, disclose, or report learner mistreatment, access resources here: https://meded.temertymedicine.utoronto.ca/learner-mistreatment

-Within our own Department, our education leadership team are also available to support learners in accessing and understanding the supports and resources available.
+Within our own department, our education leadership team are also available to support learners in accessing and understanding the supports and resources available.
 Our leadership team includes:

 - Vice Chair of Education: Dr. Ahtsham Niazi

-- Fellowship Program Director: Dr. Doreen Yee
+- Fellowship Director: Dr. Lakshmikumar Venkat Raghavan

 - Residency Program Director: Dr. Eric You-Ten

-- Undergraduate Education Program Director: Dr. Anita Sarmah
+- Clerkship Director: Dr. Anita Sarmah

 We recognize that learners may disclose an incident of alleged mistreatment to departmental / program or hospital leadership including (but not limited to) Site Education Leaders, Chief Residents, or other trusted faculty or peers beyond those listed.

-- If proceeding to manage the situation locally, contact the Director of Learner Experience if there are any questions related to how the Mistreatment Guidelines apply in the local management of learner concerns.
+- If proceeding to manage the situation locally, contact the Director of Learner Experience if there are any questions related to how the Learner Mistreatment Guidelines apply in the local management of learner concerns.

 We want learners to know that raising concerns has impact.
 To ensure transparency and accountability, the Learner Experience portfolio publishes an annual report that summarizes the actions that have been taken in response to submissions in an aggregated and de-identified way.